What is SEPA and how does it work?

 Introduction to unified payments across Europe

-Almost 20 years have passed since the wish to become members of the European Union was at the very top of national priorities for many formerly independent European countries which had until then had their own national currency.
+Almost 20 years have passed since the wish to become members of the European Union was at the very top of national priorities for many formerly independent European countries, which had until then had their own national currency.

 The formation of the European Union was a natural progression from what had emerged during the 1970s as the European Economic Community (EEC), taking European countries from completely independent status, bound only by a common economic market, to a fully-fledged union of nations which would eventually have a centralized parliament and one issuer of a common currency - the European Central Bank.

-Since the Euro, now recognized globally as one of the major sovereign currencies, was introduced in January 1999, it has become a de facto currency for global business, and a common unit for many European citizens, and worrying about transferring from one unit to another with the associated costs just for going shopping a few kilometers away just because it happens to be across a national border, is a thing of the past.
+Since the Euro, now recognized globally as one of the major sovereign currencies, was introduced in January 1999, it has become a de facto currency for global business and a common unit for many European citizens, and worrying about transferring from one unit to another with the associated costs just for going shopping a few kilometres away just because it happens to be across a national border, is a thing of the past.

 Making Payments Easier and Quicker

-As the European Union grew due to many nations rallying to join it during the late 1990s and early 2000s, the Euro currency had become the most convenient and easy way to operate for many businesses and individuals across a union of nations, removing the borders and barriers to doing business, as well as reducing costs.
+As the European Union grew due to many nations rallying to join it during the late 1990s and early 2000s, the Euro currency became the most convenient and easy way to operate for many businesses and individuals across a union of nations, removing the borders and barriers to doing business, as well as reducing costs.

 Electronic transfers, however, still took a number of days and were still considered international transfers, just as they are today.